 The Parish House has been extensively renovated and renamed Old Stone Center.
 A lift was installed to provide handicapped access to the building and church and a Columbarium was installed and dedicated.
 Today, many organizations use the building for meetings and an alternative public school is housed on its third floor.

 A Vibrant Present

 The Old Stone Church is working hard to continue its historic tradition of community involvement and spiritual leadership in the heart of the Western Reserve.
-Old Stone has become known as a great Protestant worship and activity center, and a “church for all people.”
+The church has become known as a great Protestant worship and activity center, as well as a “church for all people.”
 Every Sunday morning during the year, worship services are open to all.

 Its presence on Public Square makes the church a focal point for events of civic importance, such as funerals and memorial services for local dignitaries.
 Weddings at Old Stone have always been popular among couples from a wide geographical area and representing a variety of denominations.
 Some weddings mark the third or fourth generation within a family to be married at the church.